aditya-7562/SocialBook/README.md

 # SocialBook
-It's afacebook clone for practicing html,css and basic javascript.
+It's a facebook clone for practicing html,css and basic javascript.